klust/SupercomputersForStarters/docs/C05_Summary1/C05_S07_Building_up_the_supercomputer.md

 those nodes have 8 network interfaces.
 Note that this also implies that the nodes on the same compute blade of LUMI-C will be on two different switches even though in the node numbering they are numbered consecutively.
 For LUMI-G both nodes on a blade will be on a different pair of switches and each node is connected to two switches.
-Thw switch blades are also water cooled (each one can consume up to 250W).
-No current possible configuration of the Cray EX system needs that much switches.

 The picture below gives an impression of how this works for blades with 4 CPU nodes with 1 (left) or 2 (right) connections to the Slingshot interconnect.